 The Board considers that there is an appropriate balance between the Executives and non-executive directors and that no individual or small group dominates the Board’s decision making.
 The Board’s members have a wide range of expertise and experience which the Board considers to be conducive to the effective leadership of the Group and to the optimisation of shareholder value.

 The Board members’ diverse range of skills and experience span technical, financial, operational and legal areas relevant to the management of the Company.
 Summary biographies of each Board member are shown on the Company’s website and in the Directors’ Report on page 15 of its latest Annual Report.
 Directors keep their skill sets up to date by attendance at, and participation in, various events organised by their respective industry sectors and/or by participation in continuing professional development courses.

 As the Company evolves, the Board composition will be reviewed to ensure appropriate expertise is always in place to support its business activities.
-It has recently undertaken a re-organisation of director responsibilities to better align skill sets with its new strategy and business model.
-While the Board has not yet adopted any formal policy on gender balance, ethnicity or age group it is committed to fair and equal opportunity and fostering diversity subject to ensuring appointees are appropriately qualified and experienced for their roles.
-The Company acknowledges that as it expands its operations across different countries, it will be to its benefit to align its Board composition to reflect balance in the ethnicity and gender of its members.
+It strives to align directors’ responsibilities with their individual skills so they can optimally contribute to its current strategy and business model.
+While the Board has not yet adopted any formal policy on gender balance, ethnicity or age group, it is committed to fair and equal opportunity and fostering diversity subject to ensuring appointees are appropriately qualified and experienced for their roles.
+The Company acknowledges that as it expands and grows its operations, it will be to its benefit to align its Board composition to reflect balance in the ethnicity and gender of its members.

 The Company retains the services of independent advisors across financial, legal, investor relations, technical/engineering and IT fields that are always available to the Board.
 These advisors provide support and guidance to the Board and complement the Company’s internal expertise.